Sign (With a Black Pen)

 On the defendant at his/her home or work address: this will be more costly and may result in a time delay to conclude your divorce.
 Sheriff served the documentation on him/her, which will negate the 10-day period as specified in the Combined Summons.

 Once the sheriff served the documents on the defendant he will issue a notice called a Return of Service.
-This is a vital part of the divorce and a very important document.
+This is a vital part of the divorce process and a very important document.
 In order to collect the Return of Service do the following:

 Where the sheriff served the documents on the Defendant at the sheriff offices: Two or three days after the summons and annexures were served on the defendant at the sheriff’s office, call the sheriff to find out whether you can uplift the Return of Service and the Original set of documents.
 Go to the sheriff’s office and collect the documents.